About Karla Fraser

 She has extensive international cross-border experience in all aspects of finance, including commercial real estate finance, leveraged and structured finance, acting for financiers, syndicates, sponsors, developers and borrowers.
 Since returning to the firm, Karla has also been involved in infrastructure projects and PPPs in the transport, water and social infrastructure sectors.

 Her transactional skills and an ability to grasp the 'big picture' as well as her attention to detail enable her to provide advice that is concise, relevant and commercially realistic.
-Karla is recognised as a preeminent lawyer in Doyle's Leading Banking & Finance Lawyers – Brisbane, 2015.
+Karla is recognised as a preeminent lawyer in Doyle's Leading Banking & Finance Lawyers – Brisbane, 2015 and 2018.

 Karla has advised in relation to a number of large projects including the private sector financiers on the South-East Queensland Schools PPP and in relation to the Wiggins Island Coal Export Terminal.
 Karla's major clients include ANZ, NAB, CBA, Westpac, QIC, Queensland Treasury Corporation and Queensland Sugar Limited.